 - served as co-lead counsel in the successful defense of a former CEO and chairman of Columbia Savings & Loan, who was acquitted on all 60 criminal counts against him following a two-month jury trial;

-- successfully defended the former CEO of Gateway in an SEC enforcement action where Mr. Marmaro prevailed at summary judgment; and
+- successfully defended the former CEO of Gateway in an SEC enforcement action where Mr. Marmaro prevailed at summary judgment;

 Mr. Marmaro has represented Big Four accounting firms and their executives in civil, regulatory (SEC and PCAOB) and criminal litigation.
-He also has conducted internal investigations for accounting firms in SEC and PCAOB matters, which have included FCPA, fraud, breach of contract and negligence issues.
+He has conducted internal investigations for accounting firms in SEC and PCAOB matters, which have included FCPA, fraud, breach of contract and negligence issues.

-Prior to entering private practice in 1984, Mr. Marmaro served as a law clerk to a federal judge in the Southern District of New York and as an assistant United States attorney in the Central District of California, where he was an assistant chief of the Criminal Division.
+Prior to entering private practice in 1984, Mr. Marmaro served as a law clerk to a federal judge in the Southern District of New York and as an assistant U.S. attorney in the Central District of California, where he was an assistant chief of the Criminal Division.
 As a federal prosecutor, Mr. Marmaro conducted and supervised numerous grand jury investigations and successfully prosecuted both individuals and companies for business-related crimes, and successfully argued numerous appeals before the Ninth Circuit Court of Appeals.

 J.D., New York University School of Law, 1975 (Executive Editor, Journal of International Law and Politics)